 - Applications will be accepted on a rolling basis until the class is full.

-Lisicky is currently the director of the MFA Program at Rutgers University-Camden, where he is a professor and editor of the journal StoryQuarterly.
+Lisicky is currently a professor of English in the MFA program at Rutgers University-Camden, where he is editor of the journal StoryQuarterly.
 He lives in Brooklyn, New York.